samus-io/tablab-steps/steps/aCjLzoknT1ZOeuGOeOJJEiaq4ryh5CBG5wP/en/README.md

 * This situation could involve a malicious user making changes to another user's private data without having access to it.
 * Considering a web application where users can modify their profile settings via an HTTP PUT call to an endpoint like `api.domain.tbl/users/124`, an attacker might tamper with the user ID in the request to alter another user's profile settings without actually seeing their data.

-## Leveraging direct references tied to static files
+## Leveraging object references tied to static files

 * Resource path manipulation stands out as a distinct form of IDOR vulnerability, as it enables direct access to file system resources rather than database records.
 In this particular scenario, a malicious user can view files within the application's scope without proper permission by visiting a specific URL.
 * Original URL example with a specific file path: